lgcolorado/assignment1/MY-REPORT.md

 Requirement Analysis in software development ensures that technical, security, and functional needs are properly defined.
 When combined with Prompt Engineering techniques like Few-Shot and Meta-Prompting, AI-generated Requirement Analysis can be enhanced for greater accuracy and clarity.
 Few-Shot Prompting helps models identify patterns by using examples, while Meta-Prompting allows AI to create structured prompts before executing the primary task.

 #### Challenges
-For Few-Shot Prompting to be effective, high-quality examples are essential to producing strong outputs.
-Meta-Prompting, while offering a structured-driven approach to AI-generated Requirement Analysis, requires more computational resources, which reduces efficiency in CPU-limited environments.
+For Few-Shot Prompting to be effective, high-quality examples are essential for producing strong outputs.
+Meta-Prompting, while offering a structure-driven approach to AI-generated Requirement Analysis, requires more computational resources, which reduces efficiency in CPU-limited environments.
 Since Meta-Prompting focuses on structure rather than specific content, it may produce overly generalized requirement lists, potentially missing context-specific details.
-As a result, human review is necessary to ensure accuracy the given output.
+As a result, human review is necessary to ensure the accuracy of the given output.

 #### Opportunities
 Refining Few-Shot examples can make AI-generated requirement lists more detailed and better aligned with specific use cases.
 Combining Meta-Prompting with other techniques can improve the automation and efficiency of Requirement Analysis, making it more adaptable to different projects.